Songyan12345/MSA-Database-Api/README.md

 # MSA-Database-API

-This repository contains the URL for an API server that allows for creation and manipulation of Student and Address entities.
+This repository contains the URL for an API server

 The Azure-hosted APIs can be found [here](https://msa-student-address.azurewebsites.net/).